blazQ/mpi-word-count/README.md

 This synchronization logic must be implemented in such a way as to avoid unnecessary communication overhead and loss of all the gains of parallelization.

-There are certainly other important aspects of the general solution: the use of an hashtable for fast lookup of each word and their respective counts, the use of MPI derived datatypes to optimize comunications and so on.
-Each of this will be detailed in the following sections.
+There are certainly other important aspects of the general solution: the use of a hashtable for fast lookup of each word and their respective counts, the use of MPI-derived datatypes to optimize communications and so on.
+Each of these will be detailed in the following sections.

 ## code structure